Juan Garza: Murders, trial, and execution

 Oscar Cantu was killed for losing tens of thousands of dollars of Garza's money.
-Cantu had explained to Garza that the Mexican police had stolen his money and tortured him by electrocuting his genitals.
+He'd told Garza that the Mexican police had stolen his money and tortured him by electrocuting his genitals.
 Despite revealing scars to prove he wasn't lying, Garza ordered him killed anyway.

-Garza personally executed Fernando Escobar-Garcia Sosa for losing a shipment of marijuana.
+Garza also personally executed Fernando Escobar-Garcia Sosa for losing a shipment of marijuana.
 Israel testified that Garza "said he was going to get rid of Fernando because he didn't have no use for him.
 He just turned around and shot Fernando a couple of times."

 Antonio Nieto was killed for squandering $20,000 of Garza's money while on a trip with Israel.
 Israel testified that Garza ordered him to kill Nieto: "He said he was getting tired of Tonio.
 He said if I didn't get rid of Tonio, he would get rid of me and Tonio."
 Israel shot Nieto twice in the stomach and twice in the head.

 Sosa was killed by two of Garza's men for losing one of his drug shipments.

 The jury also found beyond a reasonable doubt that Garza had murdered Diana Flores Villarreal, the Flores brothers' sister-in-law, in Texas in July 1991.
-After he saw Villarreal laughing, Garza ordered her killed.
-He had Jesus to buy syringes to inject her body with cocaine, so the death would look like an overdose.
+After he saw Villarreal laughing, Garza had ordered her killed.
+He had Jesus buy syringes to inject her body with cocaine, so the death would look like an overdose.
 One of Garza's men, Emilio "Biggie" Gonzalez, punched and choked Villarreal while Jesus injected her with cocaine.
 Garza told the two men to tie a rope around the woman's neck to ensure she was dead.
-Garza paid the men an ounce of cocaine each for the job.
+Garza paid them an ounce of cocaine each for the job.
 Gonzalez would later turn in Garza in exchange for leniency.
 Jesus would testify that Garza thought Villarreal "was laughing at him because of the money getting seized and he wasn't able to do nothing.
 He said nobody was going to laugh at him."

-Manuel Flores, Israel Flores, and Jesus Flores, received lesser sentences.
+Manuel Flores, Israel Flores, and Jesus Flores received lesser sentences.
 Manuel was convicted of two counts of murder in furtherance of a continuing criminal enterprise and two drugs charges.
 He was sentenced to life in prison without parole, and is currently serving his sentence at USP Terre Haute.
-In exchange for testifying against Garza, Israel and Jesus both received 10-year sentences and have since been released from prison.
-During his testimony, Jesus said he was terrified of Garza and followed all of his orders to avoid becoming one of his victims, even killing one of his friends, who he'd known for more than a decade.
+In exchange for testifying against Garza, Israel, and Jesus both received 10-year sentences and have since been released from prison.
+During his testimony, Jesus said he was terrified of Garza and followed all of his orders to avoid becoming one of his victims, even killing one of his friends, whom he'd known for more than a decade.